-Please complete and return to the Office of Music Faculty no later than October 31/March 24 following dissertation submission.
+Please complete and return to the DMA office no later than October 31/March 24 following dissertation submission.

 Student:

 Student ID#:

 Semester:

-After a preliminary review of the dissertation, the guidance concerning a dissertation defense: ce committee has made the following decision
+conce inary review of the dissertation, the guidance committee having a dissertation defense: AllowNot Allow allowed, a third faculty reader outside the division can be assigned.
+Please keep in mind

-AllowNot Allow

-If a defense is allowed, a third faculty reader outside the content that the reader should be someone who has relevant the writing process.
-Suggestions:
+he reader should be someone who has relevant expertise buriting process.
+Suggestions: at has not advised the student in

-1
+1.

 2.

-3
+3.

-Γhe external reader, Eric Benoit, has evaluated and return ed the document Yes No
+The external re eader, Eric Benoy, has evaluated and returned the documen nt Yes No

 Approved by:

 Guidance Committee Chair Date

+Cuidon on Committee 2nd Mombon Data

 Guidance Committee 2nd Member Date

-DMA Director Date Date
+DMA D rirector Date